Ireland and Dublin Cost of Living

 Accommodation expenses will vary depending on where you live.
-In the table below the cost of living in UCD campus accommodation is included.
-If you are living on campus in a catered residence, you'll need less money for food, while if you're renting an apartment you'll need to put money aside for bills like electricity and internet.
+In the table below the cost of living in UCD student accommodation is included.
+If you are living on campus in a catered residence, you'll need less money for food.
+If you're renting an apartment you'll need to put money aside for bills like electricity and internet.

 |Expense||Approx. monthly cost|